 Please note that these represent our typical offer conditions only – we may make different offers in some cases.

-Applications for places on Medicine and Dentistry courses must be submitted between 1 September and 15 October.
+Applications for places on Medicine and Dentistry courses must be submitted between 1 September and 16 October 2023.

 You can find more information about how and when to apply on our Submitting Your Application webpage.
 This also contains information about deferred entry and direct entry to year/level 2.